elaspic/cagi6-submission/README.md

 ## ELASPIC3 overview

-> ELASPIC3 ≔ ELASPIC2 but with AlphaFold 😛
+> ELASPIC3 ≔ ELASPIC2 + AlphaFold 😛

 We trained multiple models using different sets of features.